equal-shares/equal-shares/README.md

 For checking the services open in Browser (like Google Chrome) the URL: http://<server-ip>:8000/ \
 And open the URL: http://<server-ip>/

+13. For creating the database tables open the URL: http://<server-ip>:8000/ \
+    And run the route `/admin/create-tables`

 ## Links

 * [ca website](https://faircourse.csariel.xyz/)